 The prophet Isaiah describes Messiah as what is called “The Suffering Servant.”
 (Isaiah 53)

-The Jesus Story is one a suffering, to be sure.
+The Jesus Story is one of suffering, to be sure.
 We have seen the sufferings of Jesus in the story thus far and we have yet to arrive at the account of His passion.

 - We saw His grief at the rejection in His hometown synagogue when they wanted to throw Him off a cliff.